 Where we’ve come from

-The RISA Fund brings together two pre-existing UKAid programmes into one new, joint fund.
+The RISA Fund brings together two pre-existing programmes funded by UK International Development from the UK Government into one new, joint fund.
 The two complementary programmes are called Strengthening Research Institutions in Africa (SRIA), and the African Technology and Innovation Partnerships (ATIP), which are designed to support a more effective realisation of the synergies between research and innovation systems.
 Their work will continue under the new banner of the RISA Fund.